tinode/chat/README.md

 * topic: the name of the topic, in case of an invite the current user is invited to this topic; in case of a request to approve, another user wants to subscribe to this topic where the current user is a manager (has `S` permission)
 * user: user ID as a string of the user who is the target of this request.
 In case of an invite this is the ID of the current user; in case of an approval request this is the ID of the user who is being subscribed.
 * acs: object describing access permissions of the subscription, see [Access control][] for details
 * info: object with a free-form payload.
-It's passed unchanged from the originating `{sub}` or `{set}` request.
+It's passed unchanged from the originating `{sub}` or `{set}` message.

-Message `{get what="info"}` to `me` is automatically replied with a `{meta}` message containing `info` section with the following information:
+Message `{get what="info"}` to `me` is automatically replied with a `{meta}` message containing `info` section with the topic parameters (see intro to [Topics][] section).
+The `public` parameter of `me` topic is associated with the user.
+Changing it changes `public` not just for the `me` topic, but also for all user's peer to peer topics.
-* created: timestamp of topic creation time
-* updated: timestamp of when topic's `public` or `private` was last updated
-* acs: object describing user's access permissions, `{"want":"RDO","given":"RDO"}`, see [Access control][] for details
-* lastMsg: timestamp when last `{data}` message was sent through the topic
-* seen: an object describing when the topic was last accessed by the current user from any client instance.
-This should be used if the client implements data caching.
-See [Support for Client-Side Caching] for more details.
- * when": timestamp of the last access
- * tag: string provided by the client instance when it accessed the topic.
-* seenTag: timestamp when the topic was last accessed from a session with the current client instance.
-See [Support for Client-Side Caching] for more details
-* public: an object with application-defined content which describes the user, such user name "Jane Doe" or any other information which is made freely available to other users.
-* private: an object with application-defined content which is made available only to user's own sessions.

 Message `{get what="sub"}` to `me` is different from any other topic as it returns the list of topics that the current user is subscribed to as opposite to the user's subscription to `me`.

 Message `{get what="data"}` to `me` queries the history of invites/notifications.
 It's handled the same way as to any other topic.

-### Peer to Peer Topics `p2pAAABBB`
+### Peer to Peer Topics

+Peer to peer (P2P) topics represent communication channels between strictly two users.
+The name of the topic is `p2p` followed by base64 URL-encoded concatenation of two 8-byte IDs of participating users.
+Lower user ID comes first.
+For example `p2pOj0B3-gSBSshT8s5XBE2xw` is a topic for users `usrOj0B3-gSBSs` and `usrIU_LOVwRNsc`.
+The P2P topic has no owner.

+A P2P topic is created by one user subscribing to topic with the name equal to the ID of the other user.
+For instance, user `usrOj0B3-gSBSs` can establish a P2P topic with user `usrIU_LOVwRNsc` by sending a `{sub topic="usrIU_LOVwRNsc"}`.
+Tinode will respond with a `{ctrl}` packet with the name of the newly created topic, `p2pOj0B3-gSBSshT8s5XBE2xw` in this example.
+The other user will receive a `{data}` message on `me` topic with either a request to confirm the subscription or a notification of successful subscription, depending on user's default permissions.

-### Group Topics `grpABCDEFG`
+### Group Topics

+Group topics represent communication channels between multiple users.
+The name of a group topic is `grp` followed by a string of base64 characters.
+No other assumptions can be made about internal structure of the name.

+Group topics always have owners.
+A group topic is created by sending a `{sub}` message with the topic field set to "new".
+Tinode will respond with a `{ctrl}` message with the name of the newly created topic, i.e. `{sub topic="new"}` is replied with `{ctrl topic="grpmiKBkQVXnm3P"}`.

 ## Support for Client-Side Caching

+TODO